skrajeshwari/LLM_to_query_insights/README.md

 # Leveraging LLMs for Querying Structured Financial Data
-The project aims to demonstrate how LLMs can interpret user queries, generate SQL queries, and provide insights dynamically and automatically.
+The project demonstrates how LLMs can interpret user queries, generate SQL queries, and provide insights automatically.
 The core aim is to integrate LLMs with structured data for dynamically simulating complex query-response flows and generating insights.

 Project Flow:
 Each query a user makes will follow one of three paths, depending on the nature of the request.
 The flow is designed to simulate real-world interaction with LLM-driven systems but is tailored to demonstrate how the technology works with structured data.